-Rum balls are a classic candy for a reason--they're easy to make, they taste amazing, and everyone loves receiving them as gifts!
+Rum balls are a classic candy for a reason--they're easy to make, they taste amazing, and everyone loves receiving them as gifts.
 These rich, chocolate balls are most commonly found around Christmas time, but there's no reason you can't enjoy them year-round!
-These do contain a fair amount of alcohol, but if you want to make a kid-friendly version, swap another liquid for the rum (I like orange juice!) and then add any additional flavorings, like Butter Rum extract, as desired.
+These do contain a fair amount of alcohol, but if you want to make a kid-friendly version, swap another liquid for the rum and then add any additional flavorings, like butter rum extract, as desired.

 You don't have to limit yourself to just rum when making these candies--try replacing the rum with bourbon and see what you think!

-These candies are better after they have aged for at least 2-3 days, so be sure to make them several days before you plan to serve them.
+These candies are better after they have aged for at least 2 to 3 days, so be sure to make them several days before you plan to serve them.

 - Place the chocolate chips or chopped chocolate in a large microwave-safe bowl and microwave it until melted, stirring after every 45 seconds to prevent overheating.